-There are stoves available in the market in which both the burners and the oven are gas fired.
+There are stoves available in the market, where both the burners and the oven are gas fired.
 There are also hybrid stoves, where some of the hot plates or the oven work by electricity.

-Stoves are typically fitted with an automatic ignition system and must be provided with a flame supervision device (FSD), which blocks the flow of gas when there is no flame (thermocouple).
+Stoves are typically fitted with an automatic ignition system and must be provided with a flame supervision device (FSD), that blocks the flow of gas when there is no flame (thermocouple).
 Their installation and space requirements vary depending on the capacity of the device, according to the provisions of the Regulation.

 In most cases, replacing the burner is the only modification needed to use natural gas for central heating purposes.
-A boiler-burner system, which heats water, is installed in the building’s boiler room.
+A boiler-burner system that heats water, is installed in the building’s boiler room.
 The hot water will then circulate through the radiators.
-If the boiler is too old, it must be repalced to achieve a higher efficiency rate.
+If the boiler is too old, it must be replaced to achieve a higher efficiency rate.
 A central heating boiler can be combined with a hot water boiler.

 Burners are classified as single-stage, two-stage, three-stage burners based on the mode of operation used (functioning at one or several capacity levels).
 They are also classified as atmospheric or pressure burners based on the gas pressure in the combustion chamber.

 All fuels require a certain amount of oxygen to burn.
-It is, therefore, important that the areas in which the devices are installed are the right size, constantly ventilated (depending on the type and capacity of the device) and provided with suitable flues for exhaust gases, always in accordance with the provisions laid down in the Technical Regulation.
+It is, therefore, important that the areas in which the devices are installed are of the right size, constantly ventilated (depending on the type and capacity of the device) and provided with suitable flues for exhaust gases, always in accordance with the provisions laid down in the Technical Regulation.

 Exhaust gas venting